 As a part of the funding structure, your new business sponsors a 401(k) plan, which is then offered to employees.
-As an attractive employee benefit that is increasingly rare in small businesses today, it’s a valuable recruiting tool.
+It’s rare for small businesses today to offer benefits that include a 401(k) plan, so a retirement plan also acts as a valuable recruiting tool.

 ROBS as a Down Payment

-If you need additional funds and qualify for an SBA loan, you can use your ROBS transaction to fund the down payment on the SBA loan.
-It can also be used as your down payment if your business deal involves seller financing.
+If you need extra funds, you can use ROBS to fund the down payment on the SBA loan.
+ROBS can also be used as your down payment if your business deal involves seller financing.

-According to a recent Guidant Financial customer survey, business owners considered minimizing debt and controlling investment performance to be the two most important benefits of buying a business with retirement funds.
+According to a Guidant Financial survey, entrepreneurs considered minimizing debt and controlling investment performance to be the two most important benefits of buying a business with retirement funds.